Nonvolatile BIOS memory

 Nonvolatile BIOS memory refers to a small memory on PC motherboards that is used to store BIOS settings.
-It is traditionally called CMOS RAM because it uses a volatile, low-power complementary metal–oxide–semiconductor (CMOS) SRAM (such as the Motorola MC146818 or similar) powered by a small "CMOS" battery when system and standby power is off.
+It is traditionally called CMOS RAM because it uses a volatile, low-power complementary metal–oxide–semiconductor (CMOS) SRAM (such as the Motorola MC146818 or similar) powered by a small battery when system and standby power is off.
 It is referred to as non-volatile memory or NVRAM because, after the system loses power, it does retain state by virtue of the CMOS battery.
-The typical NVRAM capacity is 256 bytes.
+When the battery fails, BIOS settings are reset to their defaults.
+The battery can also be used to power a real time clock (RTC) and the RTC, NVRAM and battery may be integrated into a single component.
+The name CMOS memory comes from the technology used to make the memory, which is easier to say than NVRAM.

-The CMOS RAM and the real-time clock have been integrated as a part of the southbridge chipset and it may not be a standalone chip on modern motherboards.
-In turn, the southbridge have been integrated into a single Platform Controller Hub.
+The CMOS RAM and the real-time clock have been integrated as a part of the southbridge chipset and they may not be standalone chips on modern motherboards.
+In turn, the southbridge has been integrated into a single Platform Controller Hub.
+Alternatively BIOS settings may be stored in the computer's Super I/O chip.

+The chipset built-in NVRAM capacity is typically 256 bytes.
+For this reason, later BIOS implementations may use a small portion of BIOS flash ROM as NVRAM, to store BIOS setup and hardware configuration data.

-Today's UEFI motherboards use NVRAM to store configuration data (NVRAM is a part of the UEFI flash ROM), but by many OEMs' design, the UEFI settings are still lost if the CMOS battery fails.
+Today's UEFI motherboards use NVRAM to store configuration data (NVRAM is a portion of the UEFI flash ROM), but by many OEMs' design, the UEFI settings are still lost if the CMOS battery fails.